SarahKnits/EasyPieces/documents/final.md

 #### “Parsing”: How does your DSL take a user program and turn it into something that can be executed?
 How do the data and control structures of your DSL connect to the underlying semantic model?

 In writing an external DSL, I uses the JavaTokenParser with PackratParsers.
-The language has a fairly strict format that is required, with meaninful error messages returned when the format is incorrect.
+The file is read in based on the path provided by the user at runtime.
+The language has a fairly strict format that is required, with meaningful error messages returned when the format is incorrect.
 The individual function lines are parsed and used in the list of functions to graph.
 The first few characters in each line (the name of the function and the variable used) are used to